-The Office of Accessible Education (OAE), previously known as Disabilities Resources (DR) has, been designated by the University to ensure students with disabilities equal access to all academic and University programs.
-Student requesting accommodations must register with OAE by completing the online application at scu.edu/oae.
+The Office of Accessible Education (OAE), previously known as Disabilities Resources (DR), has been designated by the University to ensure disabled students equal access to all academic and University programs.
+Students requesting accommodations must register with OAE by completing the online application at scu.edu/oae.
 Once the student has provided all the necessary documentation and completed the application, OAE will review the submitted materials and follow up accordingly.
 Please note, all information and documentation submitted to OAE are confidential.

-The dean of the School of Law is the senior administrative officer responsible for law school policies affecting students with disabilities.
-With the advice of the appropriate faculty committee, and the administrative staff responsible for implementing policy, the dean ensures that these policies are both educationally sound and responsive to the needs of students with disabilities.
+The dean of the School of Law is the senior administrative officer responsible for law school policies affecting disabled students.
+With the advice of the appropriate faculty committee, and the administrative staff responsible for implementing policy, the dean ensures that these policies are both educationally sound and responsive to the needs of disabled students.